 It’s partially true.
 It depends on the smoothies and where you are in your weight loss journey.

 Do you have 30 pounds or more to lose?
-If so, you don’t need to worry about made with wholesome, plant-based ingredients.
-That means your smoothies should be made up of whole foods like fruit and veggies.
-Adding cooked beans or nuts/seeds are beneficial since they add satisfaction.
+If so, you don’t need to worry about smoothies made with wholesome, plant-based ingredients.
+That means your smoothies should be made up of whole foods like fruits and veggies.
+Adding cooked beans or a few nuts/seeds are beneficial since they add satisfaction.
 No juice, milk (mylk), oil or fiberless sugar.

 If you have fewer than 30 pounds to lose, it’s likely better to eat whole foods.
 Smoothies are healthy, but issues arise when calories and satiety come into question.